Notable People

 Oscar Goodman made Las Vegas feel like a place whose mayor ought to be colorful, audacious, and a little impossible.
 Carolyn Goodman proved that the same dynasty could outlast the original act by attaching itself to schools, development, and everyday governance.

 That does not make their record simple.
 Civic dynasties are never simple.
 But it does make them harder to dismiss as novelty.
-Carolyn and Oscar Goodman were the public family of downtown Las Vegas for twenty-five years, not merely a marital curiosity in city politics.
+Carolyn and Oscar Goodman were the public family of downtown Las Vegas for twenty-five years, more than a marital curiosity in city politics.